cjhudlin/VOXCOMM-intercom/README.md

 ---

-## 🚀 What are VOXCommunication devices?
+## 🚀 Who is VOXCommunication devices?
-VOXCommunication devices is a bran focused creating devices that are **convenient VOX MESH based communication devices**\
+VOXCommunication devices is a brand focused on creating devices that are **convenient VOX MESH based communication devices**\
 The devices are capable of many uses cases, though the main use cases are:
 - Motorcycle group ride mesh communication
 - Home mesh intercom